Skip to content

 Do the solar insolation values include cloudiness?

-The all-sky values do include cloudiness.
-The clear-sky values are determined for various cloud 'free' conditions.
+The all-sky values do include cloudiness, while the clear-sky values are determined for various cloud-free conditions.

-Are sunshine data (sunshine hours /day; or percentage insolation) and Solar Radiation Global available in POWER?
+Is sunshine data (sunshine hours/day or percentage insolation) and solar radiation global available in POWER?

 Yes.
-The annual averaged global solar radiation and the monthly averaged daylight hours are available via the POWER Data Services in the Sustainable Buildings (SB) community.
+Annually averaged global solar radiation and monthly averaged daylight hours are available via the POWER data services under the Sustainable Buildings (SB) community.

 Does the POWER solar insolation represent net radiation or solar radiation requiring an additional cloud term?

-The POWER solar values are the downward solar radiation reaching the earth's surface for all-sky conditions.
-The influence of clouds has been taken into account in computing the solar values.
-The POWER data does not provide the net radiation defined as difference between the incoming and outgoing radiation.
+The POWER solar values are the downward solar radiation reaching the Earth's surface for all-sky conditions.
+The influence of clouds is accounted for when computing the solar values.
+POWER data does not provide net radiation, which is defined as difference between the incoming and outgoing radiation.

-Is it possible to build a solar insolation schedule per the hour of the particular day?
+Is it possible to build an hourly solar insolation schedule for a particular day?

-The POWER archive does not provide hourly solar insolation, however the following comments are offered relative to the application of hourly solar data.
+The POWER archive does not provide hourly solar insolation; however, the following comments are offered relative to the application of hourly solar data.
 The true hourly series is most useful for system management and analysis to assess the output of the solar system relative to the time of day.
 This is particularly useful if the building is connected to the grid and the utility has different charges by hour.
-The HOMER decision support tool does require hourly data for a "year" but it focuses on integrating solar, wind, and other conventional power source (i.e. diesel, propane, etc.) for off grid and on-grid systems.
+The HOMER decision support tool does require hourly data for a "year", but it focuses on integrating solar, wind, and other conventional power sources (i.e. diesel, propane, etc.) for both off-grid and on-grid systems.
 HOMER downloaded the old SSE monthly averaged data set and used statistical models to create hourly data for a "year".
 HOMER also uses hourly typical design years.
-Currently, the geosynchronous data that POWER solar irradiance is derived from does not have hourly data before 2000 and thus we do not produce hourly data for the long-term series.
-POWER may consider adapting an hourly data set from another data source but this has not been completed.
-We should note that the RETScreen Expert design package does use daily data and long-term monthly data for it’s data management and feasibility design packages.
-Thus, the current POWER data holdings are readily sufficient to support RETScreen functionality, if using RETScreen is an option for the user.
-Lastly, we do provide climatological averages of the 3-hourly solar irradiance by month and location.
-With this information a user can better understand, at least to a 3-hourly interval how the solar diurnal cycle varies on average in that location.
+Currently, the geosynchronous data from which POWER solar irradiance is derived does not have hourly data prior to 2000.
+As a result, we do not produce hourly data for the long-term series.
+POWER may consider adapting an hourly data set from another data source, but this has not been completed.
+It is worth noting that the RETScreen Expert design package uses daily and long-term monthly data for its data management and feasibility design packages.
+Therefore, the current POWER data holdings are sufficient to support RETScreen functionality, if using RETScreen is an option for you.
+Lastly, POWER provides climatological averages of three-hourly solar irradiance by month and location.
+This information helps you better understand how the solar diurnal cycle varies on average in the given location, at least to a 3-hourly interval.

 Is 'All Sky Insolation Incident on a Horizontal Surface' from Version 1 the same as 'All Sky Surface Shortwave Downward Irradiance' from Version 2?